Skip to content

 The Patch File Menu is opened by clicking the file/disk icon when viewing a patch.

-While focused on the file icon the file name will be shown (note, this may be different than the patch name).
+While focused on the file icon the file path will be shown.

 • Patch View Disk icon